 A Better Score Means Lower Interest Payments

-Regarding Roth and traditional IRAS, the total contribution for either account is $7,000, while individuals who are 50 or older may contribute an additional $1,000.
+Regarding Roth and traditional IRAs, the total contribution limit for either account is now $7,500, while individuals who are 50 or older may contribute an additional $ 1,000.

 For example, your company offers a 50% match of your contributions up to 6% of your salary.
 Suppose you contribute 6% of your $55,000 annual salary, or $3,300.
-Your employer will match 50% for their contribution of $1,650.
+Your employer will match 50% of their $1,650 contribution.
 The employer’s contribution is like getting free money.

 As soon as you start working at a new job, you should enroll in your firm’s 401 employer-sponsored plan.
 Automate a specific amount or percentage of the money you receive from your paycheck to be deposited into your retirement, investment, or any savings account.
 It’s an easy way to save consistently for your retirement to build this account through compounding.